zedlopez/ifm/Examples/EquipmentList.md

 Finally, "with extra indentation" means that the whole list should be indented slightly, in emulation of the default inventory listing.

-With this information, we can try rewriting the inventory behavior to emulate the standard or to explore alternate versions:
+With this information, we can try rewriting the inventory behaviour to emulate the standard or to explore alternate versions: